Fano threefolds with canonical Gorenstein singularities and big degree: Proof of Theorem : the case of contraction to a weak Fano threefold

-We use the notation and conventions of Sections~\ref{section:preliminaries} and \ref{section:auxiliary}.
-Through the rest of the present section we consider Fano threefolds $X$ such that $(-K_{X}^{3}) = 64$ and $\mathrm{ext}: Y \longrightarrow Y'$ is a birational contraction with the exceptional divisor $E$ (see Proposition~\ref{theorem:class-of-extr-rays}).
-We also assume here that $Y'$ is a weak Fano threefold with at most terminal factorial singularities.
-Due to the latter assumption and Remark~\ref{remark:K-trivial-contraction-1}, $Y'$ is a terminal $\mathbb{Q}$-factorial modification of some Fano threefold $X'$.
-Let us denote by $f': Y' \longrightarrow X'$ the corresponding morphism (see Proposition~\ref{theorem:terminal-modification}) with the $f'$-exceptional locus $E_{f'}$.
+Let $X$, $Y$ and $f$ be as in Proposition~\ref{theorem:terminal-modification}.
+Through the rest of the present Section we consider Fano threefold $X$ such that $(-K_{X}^{3}) = 64$ and $\mathrm{ext}: Y \longrightarrow Y'$ is a birational contraction with exceptional divisor $E$ (cf. Proposition~\ref{theorem:class-of-extr-rays}).
+We will also assume that $Y'$ is a weak Fano threefold with at worst terminal factorial singularities.
+This assumption and Remark~\ref{remark:K-trivial-contraction-1} imply that $Y'$ is a terminal $\mathbb{Q}$-factorial modification of some Fano threefold $X'$.
+Let us denote by $f': Y' \longrightarrow X'$ the corresponding morphism with exceptional locus $E_{f'}$.
 Let also $g'$ be the genus of $X'$.